resin-studio/slim/README.md

     - how does liquid types leverage this structure?
         - it has a simple way of type checking the base type without using solver
     - downward propagation can leverage mirrored structure of type
-5. the distinction between
+5. tracks the distinction between
     - type variables acting as constraints and
-    - those acting as learnable predicates is kept track of
+    - those acting as learnable predicates
+    - by marking parameter and return type variables
 6. learning unions vs intersections is discriminated
     - according to the side of the subtyping relation.
 7. equivalent to horn clauses